uguryavuz/machine-certified-linearizability/README.md

 metric is `obligations_count`, then this means that there are no missing or omitted proofs; otherwise such the number of such proof obligations will be reported.

 The second command will verify the proof, with the help of the proof fingerprints in the `POPL24_Jayanti_SS_Snapshot.tlaps` directory.
-The `safefp` flag ensures that the versions of `tlapm` (the command-line tool for TLAPS), `zenon` and `isabelle` (backend provers used by TLAPS) used in the proof are the same as the versions used to generate the fingerprints, while the `timing` flag will print a report of the time taken for each operation (parsing, analysis, interaction, fingerprint loading, etc.)
+The `safefp` flag ensures that the versions of `tlapm` (the command-line tool for TLAPS), `zenon` and `isabelle` (backend provers used by TLAPS) in the container are the same as the versions used to generate the fingerprints, while the `timing` flag will print a report of the time taken for each operation (parsing, analysis, interaction, fingerprint loading, etc.)

 ### Herlihy-Wing queue